Howl's Moving Castle (film): Old age and compassion

 Miyazaki stated that an attractive aspect of the story of Howl's Moving Castle was the relatively positive light it shed on growing old.
 When Sophie becomes old as a result of the witch's spell, she also feels more able to speak her mind.
 According to Miyazaki, old women are only infrequently allowed to dominate the screen as in Howl's Moving Castle, which made it a risky concept.
 Elizabeth Parsons stated that the film disrupts the stereotype of "aged unattractiveness," when the artificially aged Sophie manages to rescue two attractive men (who come to love her) and to unintentionally end the war in her country.
 Sophie's actions are those usually associated with grandmothers, such as being kind and nurturing to those around her, and engaging in housework; however, these actions are depicted as being powerful and heroic.
+Napier writes that, in this way, the film is also "a kind of valentine" to Miyazaki's older female colleagues at Studio Ghibli.
 Sophie is one of several strong female protagonists in Miyazaki's films.
 According to Parsons, this gives the film a feminist aspect as well.
 Additionally, even though Sophie manages to make her presence in the castle legitimate by claiming to be a cleaning lady, the film goes on to show that the housework is equitably distributed, strengthening its feminist aspect.

-In 2013, Miyazaki stated that Howl's Moving Castle was his favorite creation, and explained his choice by saying "I wanted to convey the message that life is worth living, and I don't think that's changed."
-In the film, Sophie is shown to overcome extreme challenges by learning to put the well-being of those she cares about above her own self-interest, a quality which Miyazaki refers to as devotion.
-Several of the protagonists in Miyazaki's films, such as Ashitaka and San in Princess Mononoke and Sheeta and Pazu in Castle in the Sky learn to survive by learning the same lesson.
-Cavallaro states that Miyazaki spreads this moral through the entire film, to convey human beings' ability to be compassionate, such as when the scarecrow holds an umbrella over Sophie's head when it rains.
-Over the course of the film, Howl, its most vain and selfish character, also learns to put others before himself.
+Several of the protagonists in Miyazaki's films, such as Ashitaka and San in Princess Mononoke and Sheeta and Pazu in Castle in the Sky learn to survive by showing compassion.
+Throughout the film, Howl, its most vain and selfish character, also learns to put others before himself.
 When Madame Suliman returns the Witch of the Waste to her true form as a decrepit old woman, Sophie takes her in and cares for her, despite the witch being responsible for Sophie's curse, thus strongly demonstrating the idea of compassion.
-The witch then nearly destroys Howl through her selfish behavior, but also helps save the castle at the end.
+The witch then nearly destroys Howl through her selfish behavior but also helps save the castle at the end.
 Parsons writes that "In Miyazaki's balancing act, old women can be powerful and weak, positive and negative, nurturing and selfish, maligned and loved; in short, they can not be simply categorized or stereotyped, and they can not be dismissed as fantasy malefactors embodied by evil witches."
-They are also given a lot of space in the film as active characters, something not commonly found in western movies.
+They are also given a lot of space in the film as active characters, something not commonly found in Western movies.